JohnScience/neon_example_cant_find/README.md

-# Example showing the need to deal with Windows execution policies
+# INCORRECT example showing the need to deal with Windows execution policies

 On Windows, the default execution policy is `Restricted`.
 This means that by default even [simple Rust programs](https://github.com/JohnScience/neon_example_cant_find/blob/main/pure_rust_version/src/main.rs) cannot be executed.